Luka140/AE4ASM599-ros-gazebo/src/environment_reconstruction/README.md

 File: `pointcloud_aggregation.py`

 This node aggregates multiple point clouds into a single point cloud.
-It listens to a topic for incoming point clouds, transforms them to the global frame, and publishes the aggregated point cloud.
+It listens to a topic for incoming point clouds, transforms them into the global frame, and publishes the aggregated point cloud.

 #### Parameters:
-- global_frame_id: The global frame to transform pointclouds into.
+- global_frame_id: The global frame to transform point clouds into.
-- pointcloud_topic: Topic name for incoming pointclouds.
+- pointcloud_topic: Topic name for incoming point clouds.
 - pointcloud_publish_topic: Topic name for the aggregated pointcloud.

 ### Positioning